Michael Andrew (swimmer): 2022 World Short Course Championships

 For the 2022 World Short Course Championships, in Melbourne, Australia, Andrew was named to the roster in five individual events, the 50 meter freestyle, 50 meter breaststroke, 100 meter breaststroke, 50 meter butterfly, and 100 meter butterfly.
 In the 4×50 meter mixed medley relay, he won a gold medal for his efforts in the preliminaries, splitting a 25.56 for the breaststroke leg to help qualify the relay for the final ranking first, when the finals relay placed first with a 1:35.15.
 He won his second of two medals in the 4×50 meter medley relay, anchoring the relay to a finish in an Americas and American record time of 1:30.37 with a time of 20.39 seconds.
 In the 4×50 meter mixed freestyle relay, he helped achieve a fourth-place finish in 1:29.18 in the final, swimming the first leg of the relay in 20.81 seconds.

 In the 50 meter breaststroke, Andrew achieved a personal best time of 25.81 seconds in the semifinals before going on to place fifth in the final with a time of 25.92 seconds.
 He placed fifth in the final of the 100 meter individual medley as well, finishing 0.50 seconds behind gold medalist Thomas Ceccon of Italy with a time of 51.47 seconds.
-In the 50 meter freestyle he ranked eighth in the prelims heats with a 21.02 before withdrawing from further competition in the event, in the 50 meter butterfly he place fourteenth with a 22.47, in the 100 meter breaststroke he placed twenty-fifth with a 58.22, and in the 100 meter butterfly he place thirtieth with a time of 51.93 seconds.
+In the 50 meter freestyle he ranked eighth in the prelims heats with a 21.02 before withdrawing from further competition in the event, in the 50 meter butterfly he place 14th with a 22.47, in the 100 meter breaststroke he placed 25th with a 58.22, and in the 100 meter butterfly he placed 30th with a time of 51.93 seconds.

+2023-2025: Later Career

+In 2023, Andrew competed at the Phillips 66 USA National Championship, and won gold in the 50 Fly, but was excluded from the roster of the 2023 World Aquatics Championships because of the priorities of USA Swimming.